AICYJ/IRN/README.md

 ## Run Train code

+We mainly refer to [SCINET](https://github.com/cure-lab/SCINet) which conducts all experiments.
 We follow the same settings of [StemGNN](https://github.com/microsoft/StemGNN) for PEMS 03, 04, 07, 08 datasets, [MTGNN](https://github.com/nnzhan/MTGNN) for Solar, electricity, traffic, financial datasets, [Informer](https://github.com/zhouhaoyi/Informer2020) for ETTH1, ETTH2, ETTM1 datasets.
 The detailed training commands are given as follows.
-Finally, we mainly refer to [SCINET](https://github.com/cure-lab/SCINet) which conducts all experiments.
 #### For ETTH1 dataset:

 multivariate, out 24